adimian/kirby/docs/concepts.md

 .. image:: _static/kirby-model.png

-The image showed above is the export of the database model.
+The image showed above is the export of the script database model.

-The script to run is describe in the Script table.
-The package_name represent the name of the package that will be installed (with the correct package_version).
+The script to run is described in the `Script` table.
+The `package_name` represents the name of the package that will be installed (with the correct `package_version`).

 The script needs to be executed in a environment (`prod`, `dev`, `test` for instance).
 If scheduled, the script needs a schedule link (otherwise this link wont be included).

-In order to link a script that runs in various environment, we created a job table.
+In order to link a script that runs in various environments, we created a `job` table.

 The context links all these tables together.
 It represents the execution context of the script.

-On failure or on retry there is notifications that will be send.
+`On failure` or `on retry` are notifications that will be sent.

 .. todo:: The notification system is not implemented yet